Cubes and Their Centers: Packing and Vertex Constructions

 \section{Packing and Vertex Constructions}

-The constructions for packing dimension and the vertex case of box counting dimension are completely analogous to those in \cite{op}.
+The constructions for packing dimension and the vertex case of box-counting dimension are completely analogous to those in \cite{op}.
 The key is a lemma generalizing the construction of the Cantor set.

 \begin{lem}[ \cite{op} Lemma 6.1 ] Let $\{Q_i\}_{i\in\N}$ be a sequence of finite sets in $\R$ such that $\mathrm{diam}Q_i\leq d_i$, $Q_i$ is $\delta_i$-separated (if $x,y$ are in $Q_i$ and distinct, then $|x-y|>\delta_i$), $|Q_i|=\ell_i$, $\sum_{i\in\N} \min Q_i>-\infty$ and $\sum_{i\in\N} \max Q_i<\infty$.
 Let